epi-center/planning/project planning/data/README.md

       - Time series updates from municipalities should be easily input, without the municipality needing to develop their own data pipeline.
   - Data warehouse browseable by parameter.
 All historical data of parameter estimates maintained
     - Build a 'best guess model' for each parameter that takes the various data sources and combines them
-    - Allow accessing the specific studies and links to individual citations, so that researchers can easily cite things in their work
+    - Allow accessing the specific studies and links to individual citations, so that researchers can easily cite things in their work (lean on dataverse and similar projects for this functionality)
     - Build tool that allows for bayesian regression over several parameters + some user specified distributions in order to estimate distribution of another parameter
       - This should allow researchers to combine private datasets with publically available ones, even if they want to run a separate model than ours
     - Allow requesting a new type of parameter be added to the dataset